We are listing down the top 7 adjustments and installations building owners can conduct, in order to reduce energy use and save money!

 Speak with your tenants to find out if they’re actually using their spaces during the lease-required operating hours.
 Adjust building operating hours to reflect actual tenant usage, instead of running base systems at all times.

 5- Install Renewable Energy Systems: As renewable energy systems become more affordable and prevalent, dependence on renewable energy and passive design will increase!
 Pursue a passive house design, evaluate the feasibility of renewable systems (solar panels, cogeneration systems, etc.), and much more!
 Do you want to know what a Green Building Certification is?
+Certifications such as LEED add great value to your building and save you money.

 4 – Curb Water Consumption.